steven-moon/personal-portfolio-mvp-catalyst-backend/README.md

 # Node.js Express API with Authentication

-A secure and scalable RESTful API built with Node.js, Express, Sequelize, and JWT authentication.
+A secure and scalable RESTful API built with Node.js, Express, Sequelize, and JWT authentication for the Personal Portfolio project.

-## Features
+## 🌟 Features

 - User authentication using JWT (JSON Web Tokens)
 - User management with role-based authorization